huggingface/blog/infini-attention.md

 > Recap on the memory complexity of self-attention
 > In standard attention, every token attends to every other token in the sequence, resulting in an attention matrix of size [seq_len, seq_len].
 For each pair of tokens, we compute an attention score, and as the sequence length (seq_len) increases, the memory and computation requirements grow quadratically: Memory for the attention matrix is O(seq_len^2).
 For instance, a 10x increase in sequence length results in a 100x increase in memory requirements.

 Motivated by this, we explore an alternative approach to standard attention: infini-attention.
 The paper was released by researchers from Google in April 2024 [[link]](https://arxiv.org/abs/2404.07143).
-Instead of computing attention scores between every word, Infini attention divides the sequence into segments, compresses earlier segments into a fixed buffer, and allows the next segment to retrieve memory from the earlier segments while limiting attention scores to words within the current segment.
+Instead of computing attention scores between every word, Infini-attention divides the sequence into segments, compresses earlier segments into a fixed buffer, and allows the next segment to retrieve memory from the earlier segments while limiting attention scores to words within the current segment.
 A key advantage is that it uses the same query within a segment to access information from both its own segment and the compressed memory, so this enables us to cheaply extend the context length for a pretrained model.
-Since it updates the compressed memory on the go, and success is not guaranteed, but if it all works out we can have infinite context length, as it only keeps a single buffer for all the memory of earlier segments.
+And since success is not guaranteed, but if it all works out, we can achieve infinite context length, as it only keeps a single buffer for all the memory of earlier segments.
 However, by definition, compression has limits on the amount of information it can effectively compress.
 The question now is: how good is the compressed memory if it works?

 However, conceptually understanding a new method can be relatively easy compared to actually making it work, and this is rarely shared publicly (we spent 90% of our time debugging a convergence issue).
 Motivated by this, we want to share how we reproduced the Infini-attention paper, what motivated us throughout the debugging process, and how hard it is to make these things work.

-Following the recent release of Llama 3 8B, which has a context length limit of 8k tokens, we sought to extend this length to 1m tokens without quadratically increasing the memory.
-In this blog post, we will start by explaining how Infini Attention works.
+Following the release of Llama 3 8B, which has a context length limit of 8k tokens, we sought to extend this length to 1m tokens without quadratically increasing the memory.
+In this blog post, we will start by explaining how Infini-attention works.
 We’ll then outline our reproduction principles and describe our initial small-scale experiment.
 We will discuss the challenges we faced, how we addressed them, and conclude with a summary of our findings and other ideas we explored.
 If you’re interested in testing our trained checkpoint [[link]](https://huggingface.co/nanotron/llama3-8b-infini-attention), you can find it in the following repo [[link]](https://github.com/huggingface/nanotron/tree/xrsrke/infini_attention_this_actually_works) (note that, as the technique doesn’t work well enough, so we did not invest much effort in cleaning up the code).

 # Section 1: Reproduction Principles